-I believe in God the Father Almighty

-maker of heaven and earth

-and in Jesus Christ, His only son, our Lord

-who was conceived by the Holy Ghost

-born of the Virgin Mary

-suffered under Pontius Pilate

-was crucified, dead and buried

-He descended into Hell

-the third day He rose again from the dead

-He ascended into heaven

-I believe in the Holy Ghost the holy catholic church the Communion of Saints the forgiveness of sins the resurrection of the body and the life everlasting.
-Amen.
+I believe in God the Father almighty, maker of heaven and earth: and in Jesus Christ his only Son our Lord, who was conceived by the Holy Ghost, born of the Virgin Mary, suffered under Pontius Pilate. was crucified, dead, and buried.
+He descended into hell; the third day he rose again from the dead; he ascended into heaven, and sitteth at the right hand of God the Father almighty; from thence he shall come to judge the quick and the dead.
+I believe in the Holy Ghost; the holy catholic Church; the communion of saints; the forgiveness of sins; the resurrection of the body, and the life everlasting.

-Preces and Responses Part 2
+Preces and responses